Public-Health-Bioinformatics/compute_canada_cloud/README.md

-# Compute Canada Cloud Tutorial
+# How to use Compute Canada cloud

 ## Cloud Resources